swisscom/PowerGRR/README.md

     objects
 * Add or remove a label on one or multiple clients based on a list of computer names.
-* List hunts, labels or clients and filter them in different ways.
+* List hunts, artifacts, labels or clients and filter them in different ways.
+* Create a hunt or a client approval.
 * Build IR scripts for common forensic workflows and start multiple hunts or flows in one shot using multiple cmdlets inside a PowerShell script.